rmoglen/rmoglen.github.io/_pages/about.md

   - /about.html
 ---

 Hello world!
 I am a fourth-year Ph.D. candidate studying operations research in the Operations Research and Industrial Engineering Program (ORIE) at the University of Texas at Austin.
 My current work explores the food-energy-water nexus through the lens of disaster resilience and planning.
+My advisor is Prof. Benjamin Leibowicz.

-I earned an M.S. degree in operations research at the University of Maryland.
+I earned my M.S. in operations research from the University of Maryland.
 My M.S. advisor was Dr. Steven Gabriel.
-Our team, in collaboration with our corporate partner, Whisker Labs aimed to bring optimal demand-side management to the residential sector with the aid of internet-connected thermostats.
-My work focused on using dynamic programming to help Retail Electric Providers (REPs) with optimal demand response scheduling.
+Our team, in collaboration with our corporate partner, Whisker Labs aimed to bring optimal demand-side management to the residential sector with the aid of IoT devices.

 In my spare time, I enjoy hiking, climbing, and cooking.